Alice Atherton

 Alice Atherton (c.
 1854 – February 4, 1899), was a dancer, comedian, actress, and theatrical performer during the late 19th century.

 Early years

+Alice Atherton was her stage name or pseudonym which she used in most of her theatrical performances.

-Born Alice Atherton Hogan in Cincinnati; she was the daughter of William Hogan (1827–1907) and Sarah Bennett.
+She was born Alice Atherton Hogan in Cincinnati; she was the daughter of William Hogan (1827–1907) and Sarah Bennett.
 Her family resided in Cincinnati (1860 census) with her Kentucky born father's profession being listed as a brush maker.

 Atherton had a gift for impersonation from a young age.
 Her career began as a child actress, carried on as a baby in "The Sea of Ice", at the Robinson’s Opera House in her home city, Cincinnati.
 Some obituaries refer to her as having been born in St. Louis; her place of marriage.

 Career

 Atherton was discovered by Lydia Thompson, an English dancer, comedian, actress, and theatrical producer, who is recognized for introducing Victorian burlesque to the United States in August 1868, to great acclaim and notoriety.

 Atherton was enrolled as one of her girls in "Ixion".
 This was Thompson's first U.S. show and it was a huge success.
 It included wit, parody, song, dance, spectacle, music, and it has since been said it even empowered women.